luigisaetta/langchain_oracle/README.md

-# Integrate OCI GenAI with LangChain
+# Integrate OCI Generative AI with LangChain
 This repo contains all the work done to develop demos on the integration between [**LangChain**](https://www.langchain.com/) and Oracle [**OCI GenAI**](https://www.oracle.com/artificial-intelligence/generative-ai/large-language-models/) Service.

-## OCI GenAI Service is in Limited Availability
+## OCI Generative AI Service is in Limited Availability
-Consider that OCI GenAI Service (based on Cohere models) is now (oct.
+Consider that OCI Generative AI Service (based on Cohere models) is now (oct.
 2023) in **Limited Availability**.

 It means that:
 * to test this code you need to apply for the LA